Find the best gluten free food in Edinburgh – newly updated for 2018!

 The local knowledge …

 It is often difficult to seek out good gluten free food when visiting a city.
-If you are visiting this summer, here is an easy print out list of my best finds so far.
+If you are visiting this summer, here is an easy print out list of my best finds and recommendations I have received over the year.
+I have to emphasise that this list is not a substitute for reviews and I have not been to them all (yet!).
 Obviously, there are plenty more places not included on this list, so feel free to let me know of your own finds.

 In the interests of printing, this guide is picture-free.
 For more information and details, use my site which is good for searching and discovering Edinburgh’s gluten free food, with plenty of details, reviews and handy little maps.
-Where there is a review on the site, I have put a link back to it.
-I hope you enjoy your visit – and do let me know of any great finds: email@example.com.
+Where there is a review on the site, I have put a link back to it (because then you have my word that it is good for GF).
+I hope you enjoy your visit – and do let me know of any great finds: firstname.lastname@example.org.
 This guide is all updated for 2018, so get out there and eat!

 Hula Juice Bar